durrantlab/autogrow4/tutorial/TUTORIAL.md

     --alternative_filter ["custom_docking", "/PATH_TO/CLASS_OBJECT_FOR_CUSTOM_DOCKING/custom_docking.py"]
 ```

-### 3. Custom Ligand Conversion Code From PDB To Dockable Format (i.e., PDBQT) ***
+### 3. Custom Ligand Conversion Code From PDB To Dockable Format (i.e., PDBQT)

-If using a docking software other than VINA/QuickVina, one may
+If using a docking software other than VINA/QuickVina, you may need to convert
-need to convert the pdb format ligands into a different format or it may take
+the pdb-formatted ligands into a different format.
+In this case, you must
-.pdb files.
-If taking a format other than .pdbqt users will need to provide a
-custom script to convert ligands (or simply do nothing if it takes .pdbs).
+provide a custom script to convert the ligands.

 This custom code will be copied to the directory:
 `/autogrow4/autogrow/docking/docking_class/docking_class_children/`

 #### Script Formatting

-These conversion scripts use a class-based inheritance architecture which require:
+These conversion scripts use a class-based inheritance architecture:

-1. Conversion class object must be instanced off of the ParentPDBQTConverter
+1. Conversion class object must inherit ParentPDBQTConverter:
-   located:
    `/autogrow4/autogrow/docking/docking_class/parent_pdbqt_converter.py`
-2. Have a unique name: `class unique_name(ParentPDBQTConverter)`.
+2. Have a unique name: `class unique_name(ParentPDBQTConverter)`
-   `unique_name` can not be one of the predefined docking scripts.
+   (`unique_name` can not be one of the predefined docking scripts)
    - Currently files named: `convert_with_mgltools.py` and
     `convert_with_obabel.py`
    - Class names already in use are: `MGLToolsConversion` and `ObabelConversion`
-3. Must have at least have two functions following the below formatting:
+3. Must have at least two functions following the below formatting:

 ```python
 def convert_receptor_pdb_files_to_pdbqt(self, receptor_file, mgl_python, receptor_template, number_of_processors):